Course Outline

 Format:

-A digital forensic examination report and ancillary files (3000 words).
+A digital forensic examination report and ancillary files.
 You will be provided with digital examination media and a case study.
-You will play the role of a digital forensic examiner within a team and provided with a case study scenario which will provide a clearly defined scope for your examination and reporting.
+You will play the role of a digital forensic examiner within a team.

 Criteria: